ubuntu/adsys/docs/reference/adsys-daemon.md

 A custom domain controller can be used to override the C API call that ADSys executes to determine the AD controller FQDN -- which is returned by `wbinfo --dsgetdcname domain.com` (e.g. `adc.example.com`).

+### GPO configuration:

+* **gpo_list_timeout**

+Maximum time in seconds for the GPO list to finish otherwise the GPO list is aborted.
+This can be overridden by the `--gpo-list-timeout` option.
+Defaults to 10 seconds.

 ### Client only configuration:**

 * **client_timeout**